- mMinor Available

 The Higher Learning Commission accredits Bowling Green State University [BGSU].
 The Higher Learning Commission has accredited BGSU since 01/01/1916.
 The most recent reaffirmation of accreditation was received in 2012-2013.
 Questions should be directed to the Office of Institutional Effectiveness.

-The Bachelor of Science in Computer Science program is accredited by the Accreditation Board for Engineering and Technology, Inc. (ABET) since 2015 and is in good standing.
+The Bachelor of Science in Computer Science program is accredited by the Computing Accreditation Commission of ABET, https://abet.org.
 ABET is a nonprofit organization that accredits higher education programs in engineering and engineering technology, applied science and computing.
-It is recognized as the worldwide leader in quality assurance for programs in those disciplines.
+It is recognized as the worldwide leader in quality assurance for programs in those disciplines.programs in those disciplines.

 Bowling Green State University programs leading to licensure, certification and/or endorsement, whether delivered online, face-to-face or in a blended format, satisfy the academic requirements for those credentials set forth by the State of Ohio.